-Sustainability is often a word thrown around, but at Open Kitchen MCR we don’t use it lightly.
+Sustainability is a word that gets thrown around a lot lately, but at Open Kitchen we don’t use it lightly.
 It can be a complicated process to understand so here we break down what it really means to us.

 What is Sustainable Food?

-Our expert team work hard to make sure we take into account the eight inter-related principles of sustainability, which include environmental, health, social & economic concerns, with thanks to fellow experts The Kindling Trust, from whom we have nabbed some of this wording.
+Our team work hard to make sure we take into account the eight inter-related principles of sustainability, which include environmental, health, social & economic concerns, with thanks to fellow experts The Kindling Trust, from whom we have nabbed some of this wording.
 These are:

-Local & seasonal - Local & seasonal food offers a way to; minimise energy use in transportation & storage; increase freshness & quality; strengthen local distinctiveness & build more resilient communities, whilst supporting local food outlets and farmers alike.
+Local & seasonal food offers a way to; minimise energy use in transportation & storage; increase freshness & quality; strengthen local distinctiveness & build more resilient communities, whilst supporting local food outlets and farmers alike.

-Organic & sustainable farming - Organic, low-carbon food production, which avoids artificial fertilisers & genetically modified organisms, is more beneficial to biodiversity & the environment.
+Organic, low-carbon food production, which avoids artificial fertilisers & genetically modified organisms, is more beneficial to biodiversity & the environment.
 It also has a crucial role to play in countering climate change.

 Meat and dairy products are among the most energy & greenhouse-gas intensive food products.

-Overfishing is the greatest single threat to marine wildlife and habitats, with nearly 80% of world fish stocks fully or overexploited.
+Overfishing is the greatest single threat to marine wildlife and habitats, with nearly 80% of world fish stocks fully or over exploited.

-Fair-trade-certified products - Fair-trade ensures producers are paid fairly for their work, offering a strategy for poverty alleviation and sustainable development.
+FAIRTRADE ensures producers are paid fairly for their work, offering a strategy for poverty alleviation and sustainable development.

 A sustainable food system is about health & wellbeing for all – individually, locally and globally.

-Food democracy - Food democracy is about reconnecting people to food & taking responsibility for it, ensuring control by and fairness among local producers, suppliers and consumers, and working to reduce inequality in the food supply chain.
+Food democracy is about reconnecting people to food & taking responsibility for it, ensuring control by and fairness among local producers, suppliers and consumers, and working to reduce inequality in the food supply chain.

 Approximately 70% of primary packaging is used for food and drink which is often discarded contaminated by residues of the original contents, making it difficult to recycle.

 How do we choose materials and packaging?